runtimeverification/k/USER_MANUAL.md

 *K is a framework for deriving programming languages tools from their semantic specifications.*

+Typically, programming language tool development follows a similar pattern.
-Typically, programming language tools are developed as follows: for each language *L*, a separate team develops tool *T* (e.g. a compiler, interpreter, parser, symbolic execution engine, etc).
-Thus, for *N* different languages and *M* different tools, we have *N x M* different teams and implementations.
+After a new programming language is designed, separate teams will develop separate language tools (e.g. a compiler, interpreter, parser, symbolic execution engine, etc).
+Code reuse is uncommon.
+The end result is that for each new language, the same basic tools and patterns are re-implemented again and again.

-K approaches the problem differently, by imagining how each of the *M* different tools could be derived generically from a common specification.
-In other words, for any language *L*, a language-generic tool is a function *T(L)* which gives us tool *T* for *L*.
-The end result is that we need only *N + M* different implementations: one for each language and each tool.
+K approaches the problem differently, by imagining how different tools could be derived generically from a common specification.
+In other words, for any language, a language-generic tool is a function that takes a language spec as input and produces a tool as output.
+The end result is that the exercise of designing new languages and their associated tooling is now reduced to developing a single language specfication from which we derive our tooling *for free*.

 **K For Researchers:**
 *K is a configuration- and rewrite-based executable semantic framework.*